manzing/NotEnoughAV1Encodes/README.md

 #### Known issue:
 - if you update FFmpeg using app updater, it will break SVT-HEVC support as the original version does not have builtin libsvt_hevc.
-- VBR mode is functionnal using "Constrained bitrate" quality but produced extremely poor quality videos, it does not respect provided average bitrate.
-Do not use.
+- VBR mode is functionnal using "Constrained quality".
+You have to set Qmin and Qmax value when using it.
+Please see SVT-HEVC documentation if you need to know how it works.
 ---